Crookinator/guide-dog-log-client/README.md

 Upon successful sign in/up the main screen will load with the main body of the app having a navbar for settings which will contain the change password UI, sign out, community posts, home,  and see laws.
 The community posts view will view all comments and a button that activates a  form to create a new post.
 The view laws view will have an overview of laws pertaining to guide dogs and a video linked from YouTube that goes over the Air Carrier Access Act (ACAA).

+## ERD
+User -|--< Post
+This is referencing a User and that it is a 1 to many relationship.
+User to Posts.

 ## Resources